QuantSysBio/invitroSPI/README.md

 The invitroSPI workflow is constructed in such a way that the user can keep appending projects and search result files to the `sample_list`.
 However, only the samples of the current project (which is specified in `INPUT/config.yaml`) are processed and stored separately in `OUTPUT/project_name` subdirectories.

 ## output
-The pipeline provides a final database of identified spliced and non-spliced peptides in .csv format (`OUTPUT/project_name/ProteasomeDB.csv`) , MS2 spectra plots in .pdf format(`OUTPUT/project_name/ms2_spectra.pdf`) as well as all intermediate files in binary format(`OUTPUT/project_name/tmp/`).
+The pipeline provides a final database of identified spliced and non-spliced peptides in .csv format (`OUTPUT/project_name/ProteasomeDB.csv`),  as well as all intermediate files in binary format(`OUTPUT/project_name/tmp/`).

-Additionally, some diagnostic plots , database statistics are being produced which can also be found in the `OUTPUT/` folder.
+Additionally, some diagnostic plots, and database statistics are being produced which can also be found in the `OUTPUT/` folder.
 They comprise:
 - number of unique peptides
 - number and frequencies of peptides and PSMs at each time point
-- length distribution of peptides, splice reactants and intervening sequences at each time point
+- length distribution of peptides, splice reactants, and intervening sequences at each time point
+- MS2 spectra plots in .pdf format

 ## parameters that can be modified by the user